varshithams/portfolio/final-project-part-one.md

 ### 5. Experimental Insights: Plastics in Aquatic Systems: from Transport and Fate to Impacts and Management Perspectives

 Description of the experimental setup and methodology.
-Key findings
+Key findings: This is where I will be adding the graphs to mention the impacts microplastic has had on different countries.
+Also how much of the effect has increased over the years and so on.
+The potential long-term consequences of disrupted marine productivity.
 Sketch: Comparative graphs showcasing microplastic concentrations over time in mesocosm experiments.
 Header: "Investigating Microplastics in Aquatic Systems"

-### 6. Broader Implications: From Microbes to Ocean Health

-How changes at the microbial level affect the larger marine ecosystem.
-The potential long-term consequences of disrupted marine productivity.
-Sketch: Visualization depicting the cascade effects of microplastics on marine ecosystem health.
-Header: "Understanding Microplastics' Broader Impact on Ocean Health"

-### 7. The Way Forward: Addressing Microplastic Pollution
+### 6. The Way Forward: Addressing Microplastic Pollution

 Strategies for reducing microplastic pollution.
 The role of research, policy, and public awareness in combating this issue.